.jpg)

 Teaching and learning

-The online blended learning course comprises specially commissioned written materials, together with interactive teaching and learning methods, delivered on the University's virtual learning environment, Blackboard.
+The online blended learning course comprises specially commissioned online materials, together with interactive teaching and learning methods, delivered on the University's virtual learning environment, Blackboard.

-Some of the course unit includes online tutorial time, providing an opportunity to re-address concepts and approaches to problem solving in discussion with both the tutor and your peers.
+Course units include online live and recorded lectures and seminars, and online tutorial time, providing an opportunity to explore concepts and approaches to problem solving in discussion with both the tutor and your peers.
 A learning structure with a recommended pace is in place for each unit.
 All units are assessed through assignment/examination.

-Once you are enrolled with us we will provide you with a timetable of seminar days, workshop and examination dates.
+Once you are enrolled with us we will provide you with a timetable of our online welcome and seminar days, workshops, tutorials and assessment dates.

 Coursework and assessment

-Taught course units have a variety of assignments and examinations at intervals throughout the course which may require attendance in Manchester or one of our Global Assessment Centres.
+Taught course units have a variety of assignments and examinations at intervals throughout the course.

 Course unit list